Carreau/ipython-wiki/Roadmap:-IPython.md

 - (E,3) Notebook format changes
   - There are some changes to the notebook format needed, most notably, perhaps, being the removal of worksheets.
-    We have a model in mind for heirarchical (including tabbed) views of a single notebook based on Sections, denoted by Header cells.
+    We have a model in mind for hierarchical (including tabbed) views of a single notebook based on Sections, denoted by Header cells.
     This will be much more flexible than hard-coded worksheets,